 2. Dale Earnhardt, Sr.

-Dale Earnhardt, Sr. remains one of the most notable names in NASCAR history.
+Dale Earnhardt, Sr. remains one of the best NASCAR drivers in the history of the sport.
 Earnhardt, nicknamed “The Intimidator,” ended with 76 wins in 676 starts and seven Cup Series championships across his career.
 Unfortunately, the former driver of the No. 3 car passed away in a tragic accident on the final lap of the 2001 Daytona 500.

 Earnhardt’s impact still lives on today.
 The sport has not seen a driver pass away due to an on-track accident since that fateful day because of NASCAR’s focus on making the drivers safe moving forward.
-Whenever someone thinks of the sport, they will think of Earnhardt.
+Whenever someone thinks of the racing series, they will think of Earnhardt.

 Without further ado, here is the best NASCAR driver in history.

 Jimmie Johnson is the best NASCAR driver of all time over the likes of Earnhardt, Gordon, and Petty.
 Johnson is a seven-time champion, including five in a row between which no one comes close to matching in history.
-The two-time Daytona 500 winner finished his full-time career with 83 wins in 686 starts with one of the best winning percentages (12.1%) of all time in the Modern Era.
+The two-time Daytona 500 winner finished his full-time career with 83 wins in 686 starts, earning one of the best winning percentages (12.1%) in the Modern Era.